jasper-kim/prerender/README.md

 Status
 ===========================

-This is a modification of Prerender.io.
-This is a fork of https://github.com/prerender/prerender, adding custom endpoints that work with [Prerender In-Memory Cache plugin](https://github.com/prerender/prerender-memory-cache).
+This is a custom Prerender server for AssistList.ca.
+It is a fork of https://github.com/prerender/prerender, adding endpoints that work with [Prerender In-Memory Cache plugin](https://github.com/prerender/prerender-memory-cache).

 ## New Endpoints:
 - /api/create